-In the following analysis, we will assume a spatially uncorrelated source \footnote{Rigorously speaking, a source cannot be perfectly spatially uncorrelated \cite{plonus1991spatial}.
-However, the correlation is subject to the low-pass filtering process of the free-space Green's function that tends to filter the higher spatial frequencies \cite{mandel1995optical} (Sect.
-5.3).
-This implies that the approximation of a spatially incoherent source does not significantly affect the field results when the source's intrinsic spatial correlation length is sufficiently short (let us say, shorter than $\lambda/2$), as propagation naturally increases the coherence distance. }, which can be considered the 'richest source' in terms of spatial information.
-For such a source, the cross-spectral density of the current is given by $W_{J}(\br'_1, \br'_2) = I(\br'_1) \delta(\br'_1 - \br'_2)$, where $I(\br')= W_J(\br', \br')$ is the spectral intensity distribution of the source at point $\br'$.
+In the following analysis, we will assume a spatially uncorrelated source\footnote{Rigorously speaking, a source cannot be perfectly spatially uncorrelated \cite{plonus1991spatial}.
+However, the correlation is subject to the low-pass filtering process of the free-space Green's function that tends to filter the higher spatial frequencies \cite[Sec.~5.3]{mandel1995optical}.
+This implies that the approximation of a spatially incoherent source does not significantly affect the field results when the source's intrinsic spatial correlation length is sufficiently short (let us say, shorter than $\lambda/2$), as propagation naturally increases the coherence distance.}, which can be considered the 'richest source' in terms of spatial information.
+For such a source, the CSD of the current is given by $W_{J}(\br'_1, \br'_2) = S_J(\mathbf{r}'_1) \delta(\br'_1 - \br'_2)$, where $S_J(\mathbf{r}'_1) = W_J(\br', \br')$ is the source spectral density per unit angular frequency.

-Under this hypothesis, the formulas \eqref{eq:Wdi} simplify as
+Under this hypothesis, the formulas \eqref{eq:Wdi_mu} simplify as

 This integral is of the same form as is encountered in the evaluation of the field diffracted by an aperture $D$ in an opaque screen at a point $\br_1$ illuminated by a harmonic spherical wave centered in $\br_2$, or also of the scattered field in Born approximation.
-This similarity is at basis af many properties that the CSD shares with the theory of diffraction and scattering integrals\footnote{For a planar source and under far-field conditions, Eq.~\eqref{eq:Wx} has the same structure as the Van Cittert--Zernike theorem used in optics.}.
+This similarity is at the basis of many properties that the CSD shares with the theory of diffraction and scattering integrals\footnote{For a planar source and under far-field conditions, Eq.~\eqref{eq:Wx} has the same structure as the Van Cittert--Zernike theorem used in optics.}.

-In particular, the Van Cittert-Zernike theorem \cite{mandel1995optical} (Sects.
-4.4.5 and 5.5.1) states that under the Fraunhofer approximation, the CSD of a spatially incoherent planar source is equal to the Fourier transform of its intensity distribution.
-This result resembles the planar near-field to far-field transformation in antenna theory, and indeed shares many common characteristics.
-Consequently, the Van Cittert-Zernike theorem serves as a powerful tool to connect information and electromagnetism within the Fraunhofer zone.